VinlandMoon/Challenge-1/README.md

 N/A
 ## Usage

-Simply click on the depled link to visit the site.
+Simply click on the deployed link to visit the site.

 Deployable Link --> [Horiseon](https://vinlandmoon.github.io/Challenge-1/)